Hey folks,

 Who is working on this?

-I’m pretty much the only person working on this project, with the exception of some other people doing some minor occasional additions (such as IceMage doing the Dark Knight Returns skin).
+I’m pretty much the only person working on this project, with the exception of some other people doing some minor occasional additions (such as IceMage doing the occasional player skin or environment).

 Can I download this?